A newly installed wooden deck is a sight to behold, especially if you’ve put in the work to build it yourself.

 - Water based formula that outlasts oil based deck stain

 - Only available online

-This deck paint comes from the highly reputable KILZ.
+This paint comes from the highly reputable KILZ.

-The paint is textured, making it less likely you’ll slip on your painted deck.
+The anti-slip paint is textured, making it less likely you’ll fall on your painted deck.
 It comes in gray, brown or red.

-Formulated with resin to fill in any cracks and imperfections, this gallon of paint will cover up to 75 square feet of decking.
+Formulated with resin to fill in any cracks and imperfections on old wood, it will cover up to 75 square feet of decking per gallon.

 Once cured, the paint is mold and algae-resistant and also less prone to cracking than other options at your disposal.